median-man/node-package-template/README.md

 # Node Package Template

-An opinionated configuration for quickly getting your node projects started.
+An opinionated boilerplate for getting your node projects started.

 [Report a bug or request a feature][issues-url]